Quitch/Queller-AI/README.md

  - Attempts to build a naval factory first

 - Rush
- - Won't use any offensive T1 land unit other than the Dox
+ - Focus on T1 land rush
- - Will focus on Slammers at T2 but not exclusively
- - Will build a vehicle factory for Skitters if it detects the possibility of mines

 - Tank
  - Doesn't build bot factories

 - Tech
  - Goes T2 as soon as it can afford to
- - Will get orbital as soon as possible on multi planet systems
+ - Will get orbital as soon as possible on multi-planet systems

 - Turtle
  - Emphasis on fabbers over combat units